 Helldivers 2: Marksman Rifles

 This guide for Helldivers 2 will provide an overview of the marksman rifles category in the game.
 Not all weapons were created equal in the game – and this guide will aim to show you the differences.
 Furthermore, we will try to answer on the question “Can this gun carry me through Super Helldive?”.
-This article is up-to-date as of the Servants of Freedom premium war bond, and we will update it accordingly as the new patch arrives.
+This article is up-to-date as of the Borderline Justice premium war bond, and we will update it accordingly as the new patch arrives.
 For more info on weapons in the game, as well as links to guides for other weapon categories, you can check our Helldivers 2: Weapons Meta article.

 R-63 Diligence